Altinity/altinityknowledgebase/content/en/altinity-kb-schema-design/ingestion-aggregate-function.md

 linkTitle: "Ingestion of AggregateFunction"
 weight: 100
 description: >-
+     ClickHouse.
 How to insert AggregateFunction data.
 ---

 ## How to insert AggregateFunction data